code64/cleverreach-extension/readme.txt

 = Using FTP =
 1. Unzip the download package
 2. Upload `cleverreach-extension` folder to your plugins directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin on the plugin dashboard

 == Support ==